How to point a domain to Enjin

 3. Select the Custom DNS option from the drop-down for the Nameservers section and enter the following nameservers:

 Once done, please make sure you click on the green checkmark to save the changes.
-The screen will refresh and the messages notifying about propagation (time required for the new settings to get accepted and start working worldwide) will appear:
+The screen will refresh and the messages notifying about propagation (time required for the new settings to get accepted and start working worldwide) will appear on the top of the page:

 4. Now please wait 24-48 hours before proceeding and returning to your Enjin account to finish the setup.
 You will see a warning message on your Enjin DNS panel until the nameserver changes propagate all over the world.
 Once Enjin detects the nameservers have been changed, you will be able to edit your DNS Records using the Enjin DNS panel.